nadyaalimin/educational_data_mining/README.md

 ### Front-end Development

+Front-end was developed using [Dash](dash.plot.ly).
+The `app` directory contains three major python scripts that makes the application exists and alive.

+* `layout.py` - contains `Root` function that calls all the layout components to render.
+* `components.py` - contains the main code of UI.
+* `callbacks.py` - contains input-output flow of app.

 ### Integration

 Model that's already fitted to the train data is then saved as pickle with `.pkl` extension.
 The pickled model can later